- OBHG news

 Society, too, is catching up.
 Where attitudes once were often hurtful and based on ignorance, they now are increasingly accepting and knowledgeable.
 Where once babies diagnosed with Down syndrome were sent off to institutions, today they are mainstreamed in public school classrooms.
 And today, large retailers are embracing Down children in their advertising.

-Walgreens drug store, for example, has launched an Easter promotion featuring the angelic face of 7-year-old Grace Driscoll, a kindergartner from Chicago with Down syndrome.
-Grace is appearing on signage in more than 8,000 Walgreens stores nationwide.
+Walgreens drug store, for example, launched an Easter promotion last year featuring the angelic face of seven-year-old Grace Driscoll, a kindergartner from Chicago with Down syndrome.
+Grace appeared on signage in more than 8,000 Walgreens stores nationwide.
 It is one of the first times Walgreens has featured a model with a cognitive disability in its advertising.
 “We wanted this marketing campaign to be inclusive,” a Walgreens spokesman said.
 Walgreens joins a growing number of national brands including individuals with disabilities in their catalogs and advertisements.

 Trisomy occurs when a baby develops with an extra chromosome in some or all of his or her cells.
 It is the result of cells not dividing properly, and the chromosomes don’t separate in pairs as they normally do, giving the baby an extra or third copy of a particular chromosome.
 Many trisomies result in miscarriage rather than live birth, and any chromosome can be affected.
 The most common live-birth trisomies involve chromosomes 18 and 21.